shivp0616/firebaseAuth/README.md

 # firebaseAuth
-These project will use authentication process using Firebase AuthUI
+These project will use authentication process using Firebase AuthUI.
+The "QR Code Generator" is taken from https://github.com/jeromeetienne/jquery-qrcode